Consumer Unit Replacement Cost

 Earth bonding is a protective step that is already taken is most houses.
 If an electrical inspection shows it is missing, you will need to have it done.
 It involves connecting all of the metal objects in a room to Earth.
 To get your home fully Earth bonded costs on average £200.

-Cost Factors of Replacing a Consumer Unit
+What Impacts the Cost of Replacing a Consumer Unit?

 There are a few factors that will affect the cost of replacing your old consumer unit.
 The first is which consumer unit you choose.
-Some are more expensive than others, but there is not a huge range of cost.
+Some are more expensive than others, but there is not a huge range of costs.
 There is only about £60 difference between a basic model and a better-quality option.

 The biggest factor in the cost of the replacement of your consumer unit is how big your house is.
 The bigger the house, the more circuits there are.
 This will affect how long it takes your electrician to fit the new consumer unit.